OpenDSA/OpenDSA/RST/en/VisFormalLang/RegEx.rst

 ways that one can go from :math:`q_0` to :math:`q_2` in the machine on the right.

-We have now demonstrated that R.E. is equivalent (meaning, goes both directions) to DFA.
+We have now demonstrated that regular expressions are equivalent to DFAs.
+Meaning that given any regular expression, we have an algorithm to convert it to some DFA.
+And vice versa.

 .. inlineav:: NFAtoRECON ss
-   :links:   AV/VisFormalLang/RegularExpressions/NFAtoRECON.css
+   :links:   AV/VisFormalLang/RegEx/NFAtoRECON.css
-   :scripts: AV/VisFormalLang/RegularExpressions/NFAtoRECON.js
+   :scripts: AV/VisFormalLang/RegEx/NFAtoRECON.js
    :output: show